 The first step is to complete and submit an application to Penn State.

 (Note: As part of your application to Penn State, you will create a MyPennState profile and obtain a Penn State WebAccess ID.
 You must have your individual WebAccess ID and password to begin work on the online Millennium Scholars Program application.)

-After the first step, you can complete and submit the online Millennium Scholars Program Application.
+After the first step, you can complete and submit the online Millennium Scholars application.
 See below for the application requirements, and make sure to have all of the requisite information available to include in your program application.
-You also can preview the program application here before completing the online form.
+You can preview the program application here before completing the online form.

 Although it is not required to be considered for the Millennium Scholars Program, students are also encouraged to apply to the Schreyer Honors College.

 Millennium Scholars Program applicants must do the following:

 - Complete an undergraduate application through MyPennState or the Coalition for Access & Affordability, including a complete and accurate high school academic record.